resthub/resthub.org/spring-stack.rst

 Usually, your beans will be annotation based (declared with @Named annotation) and automatically scanned, so service bean injection is just declared here to show you the syntax.

-RESThub own application contexts are declared in resthubContext.xml files, and if you need some, you should use applicationContext.xml files for your application.
+RESThub's own application contexts are declared in resthubContext.xml files, and if you need one yourself, you should use applicationContext.xml files for your application.
 As said before, it is better to use Spring Java Config when possible.

-It is a good practice to always prefix the filename by "classpath*:"" in order to enable scanning in all the classpaths of your applications.
+It is a good practice to always prefix the filename by "classpath*:" in order to enable scanning in all the classpaths of your applications.

 logback.xml
 ~~~~~~~~~~~